U.S. stocks, dollar sluggish, all eyes on Fed meet this week - Up News Info

 Article content

-NEW YORK/LONDON — U.S. stocks slipped from record highs on Monday and the dollar softened as investors cashed in on recent gains and turned their focus to the Federal Reserve’s policy meeting, starting Tuesday, for clues on the outlook for monetary policy.
+NEW YORK — U.S. stocks touched record highs in choppy trade on Monday and the dollar weakened, as investors avoided making new and bold bets before this week’s Federal Reserve policy meeting that might offer clues on the outlook for monetary policy.

-But declines in U.S. shares were slim compared with losses in Asia overnight, when MSCI’s broadest index of Asia-Pacific shares outside Japan slumped 2.1% to its lowest since December, hurt by concerns over tighter regulations in China.
+The performance in U.S. shares contrasted with sharp losses in Asia overnight, when MSCI’s broadest index of Asia-Pacific shares outside Japan fell 2.1% to its lowest since December, hurt by concerns over tighter regulations in China.

 Advertisement